 KWELLER PREP BOOK CLUB!

-Students will read, discuss, analyze, and produce written reviews of the top 5 books on the NY Times Best Seller’s list.
+Students will read, discuss, analyze, and produce written reviews of top books on the Best Seller’s list.
+Kweller Prep loves running themed-book clubs!
+This time, we will focus on inspirational black authors.
+As an added bonus (and incredible experience), participants will get to meet the authors of these books for a live zoom Q and A!
 There are fully interactive online stimulating zoom book review sessions hosted in small group settings!
 Written responses will receive comments and feedback from Kweller Prep Instructors.
 Tuition includes hard copies of the books.

 Kweller Prep Book Club

 October 1, 2020 – December 6, 2020

 5:30PM – 7:30PM

 *Thursday, November 26